Frequently Asked Questions

 Interviews are not part of the admission process at the School of Communication Sciences and Disorders.

 I AM APPLYING TO BOTH PROGRAMS AT YOUR SCHOOL (SPEECH & AUDIOLOGY).
 DO I NEED TO SUBMIT TWO SEPARATE APPLICATIONS?

 Applicants who would like to apply to both programs must submit two separate applications and application fees.
-You must also submit the correct supplemental documents along with each application (this includes separate copies of transcripts, reference letters, additional information forms and resumes, etc.).

 MY MOST RECENT TRANSCRIPTS DO NOT INCLUDE MY GRADES FROM THE CURRENT SEMESTER.
 THE FINAL FALL GRADES WILL BE POSTED AFTER (OR NEAR) THE APPLICATION DEADLINE.
 WHAT SHOULD I DO?